|

 No apple-tree types are particularly resistant to pests, but the home grower can deal with them in several ways.
 One is sprays; and yes, there are "organic" sprays that are reasonable effective.
 Another, silly as it may sound to those first encountering it, is to literally bag each apple as it developes on the tree; that practice arose in Japan, but is now widely used, and is (it says here) not as tedious as it sounds if done on an ongoing basis.
 (One source said that once you get the hang of it, you can bag four apples a minute, and could thus do a whole home-orchard tree in half an hour to an hour at most.)
 One can get specially designed plastic bags, or use ordinary brown kraft-paper bags and staple them shut, or even use "zip-lock" bags.

-When considering earliness vs. lateness, keep in mind that early apples are--with some notable exceptions--less flavorsome, and also much shorter keepers, their post-harvest usefulness being better expressed in weeks than months.
-As a rough rule of thumb, the later the apples, the longer it is likely to keep, with some sorts being good for up to 7 months in proper storage.
+When considering earliness vs. lateness, keep in mind that early apples are—with some notable exceptions—less flavorsome, and also much shorter keepers, their post-harvest usefulness being better expressed in weeks than months.
+As a rough rule of thumb, the later the apple, the longer it is likely to keep, with some sorts being good for up to 7 months in proper storage.
 On the other hand, a cultivar that ripens too late for your region will not produce satisfactory fruit.
-In our region, the freeze probabilities are such that, in our judgement, it would be unwise to plant any type that typically ripens past early to middle September (because freezes can come early and fruit late--Nature doesn't run on strict timetables), and we omitted such types from the list below; but if you are in a distinctly more moderate climate, you can look at other types.
+In our region, the freeze probabilities are such that, in our judgement, it would be unwise to plant any type that typically ripens past early to middle September (because freezes can come early and fruit come late—Nature doesn’t run on strict timetables), and we omitted such types from the list below; but if you are in a distinctly more moderate climate, you can look at other types.
 We think, though, that there are still so many fine choices that there is no need to try stretching the season.

 Another advantage of such a cut is that pretty much every type listed should cross-pollinate every other type (though you should check particulars before making irrevocable choices of types); for example, Pristine, the earliest here, will pollinate Liberty, almost the latest listed.